 A sprained ankle is a very common injury.
 It can happen when you take part in sports and other physical activities, but it can also happen when simply stepping on uneven surfaces or stepping down at an angle.
 Most people have experienced a twisted ankle at some point in their life.
 Pain and swelling are the most common signs that you have torn ankle ligaments and have sprained your ankle.

 The ligaments of the ankle hold the bones and joint in position.
 They protect the ankle joint from abnormal movements, especially twisting, turning, and rolling of the foot.
 When a ligament is forced to stretch beyond its normal range, a sprain occurs.
-A severe sprain causes actual tearing of the elastic fibers.
-The most common ankle sprain occurs on the lateral or outside part of the ankle.
+The most common ankle sprain occurs on the lateral, or outside, part of the ankle.

 When a sprain occurs, blood vessels will leak fluid into the tissue that surrounds the joint.
-Along with inflammation, swelling from the fluid and pain is experienced.
-The nerves in the area become more sensitive, so pain is felt as throbbing and will worsen when pressure is placed on the area.
+Along with inflammation, swelling from the fluid and ankle pain is experienced.
+The nerves in the area become more sensitive, so a throbbing pain is felt when pressure is placed on the area.
 Warmth and redness are also seen as blood flow is increased.
-Also present is a decreased ability to move the joint, and difficulty using the affected leg.
+Also present is a decreased range of motion, and difficulty using the affected leg.
 Depending on the severity of the sprain, a person may or may not be able to put weight on the foot.
 If it’s a severe sprain, you might have felt a “pop” when the injury happened.

-The grade of the sprain dictates treatment, as well as the patient’s ability to bear weight on the ankle.
+The grade of the sprain dictates the treatment required, as well as the patient’s ability to bear weight on the ankle.
 Those patients who cannot bear weight are often prescribed a removable walking boot until they can comfortably do so.
 High ankle sprains take considerably longer to heal than other sprains.

-If you’re a professional or amateur athlete who can’t afford to sit on the sidelines for several weeks, or if you’re just a fitness enthusiast who loves staying active and healthy, consider Airrosti.
+If you’re an athlete who can’t afford to sit on the sidelines for several weeks, or if you’re just a fitness enthusiast who loves staying active and healthy, consider Airrosti.
 Our quality care approach helps rapidly speed recovery of your injury, and most patients are able to return to activity immediately (even while treatment is still in progress).